Remmeauth/remme-core/README.rst

 Context
 ~~~~~~~

 Context is an interface for getting, setting, and deleting validator state.
 To simplify this, consider ``the context`` as programming code that have methods for creating or changing information in database, the ``state``.
-If you have programmer experience, look at this like on `object relational mapping <https://en.wikipedia.org/wiki/Object-relational_mapping>`_ (ORM).
-You can store anything you want to state. ``Remme Core`` supports storing account balances and public keys, so take a look at the example of changing balance of the account using simple programming classes.
+As developers you can store  to state anything you want. ``Remme Core`` already has functionality for storing account balances and public keys.
+So stay tuned to clarify the flow.
+Look at the example of changing balance of the account using simple programming classes.

 .. code-block:: python